Canada–Denmark relations: Hans Island

 In January 2011, both countries were close to a resolution over the island.
 However, the border agreement signed in November 2012 did not contain a solution to the dispute.

 On 10 June 2022, Canadian newspaper The Globe and Mail reported that the Canadian and Danish governments had settled on a border across the island, dividing it between the Canadian territory of Nunavut and the Danish constituent country of Greenland, to be formally unveiled on 14 June 2022.

 High level visits

-Crown Princess Margrethe (later Queen of Denmark) and her husband Prince Henrik visited Canada in September 1967.
+Princess Margrethe (later Queen of Denmark) and her husband Prince Henrik visited Canada in September 1967.
 Queen Margrethe also visited Canada in 1991.
 Crown Prince Frederik and Crown Princess Mary visited Ottawa and Toronto in 2014.

 When Prince Joachim married Marie they spent their honeymoon in Canada.
-The first four days in Tofino, Vancouver Island and the rest in Montreal.

-Expatriates

-Danes in Canada
+Diaspora

 About 200,000 people in Canada are of Danish origin or birth.
 They mostly live in Ontario, Alberta and British Columbia.

 New Denmark is a Canadian rural community in Victoria County, New Brunswick.
 The community derives its name from several Danish settlers who inhabited the area in 1872, eventually forming the largest and what would become the oldest Danish community in Canada; the Danish influence has diminished somewhat in recent decades due to out-migration.

+Embassy

+The Embassy of the Denmark in Ottawa (Danmarks Ambassade, Ottawa) is Denmark's embassy in Canada.
+It is located at suite 450, 47 Clarence Street in Ottawa, the Canadian capital.

+Denmark operates secondary Canadian consulate offices in Calgary, Dartmouth, Nova Scotia, Edmonton, Iqaluit, Montreal, St. John's, Toronto, Vancouver and Winnipeg.